JetBrains/teamcity-sdk-docs/README.md

 Please follow these guidelines to propose changes:

 * Create your own fork of this repository to be able to change files.
-* Go to the _‘topics’_ folder to find the Markdown source files of all Help pages.
+* Go to the `topics` folder to find the Markdown source files of all Help pages.
-* To propose changes to an existing Help page, edit its source _.md_ file.
+* To propose changes to an existing Help page, edit its source `.md` file.
-* To describe a new plugin, create a new _\<plugin-name\>.md_ file in the ‘topics’ folder.
+* To describe a new plugin, create a new `<plugin-name>.md` file in the `topics` folder.
 * Make sure to use the proper Markdown syntax.
-* When ready, submit a pull request to the ‘master’ branch of this repository.
+* When ready, submit a pull request to the `master` branch of this repository.

 We will review your pull request and get back to you with our feedback as soon as possible.

+__Before contributing, please make sure to sign the [JetBrains Contributor License Agreement (CLA)](https://www.jetbrains.com/agreements/cla/)__.
+Without the signed CLA, we will have to reject your pull request.
+Note that Google employees (members of the Google organization on GitHub) don't have to sign the JetBrains CLA before sending pull requests to public JetBrains repositories.

 Happy contributing!